dart-lang/build/builder_pkgs/mockito/README.md

 }
 ```

-The `Cat.sound` method retuns a non-nullable String, but no stub has been made
+The `Cat.sound` method returns a non-nullable String, but no stub has been made
 with `when(cat.sound())`, so what should the code do?
 What is the "missing stub"
 behavior?